-The recent reveal of the "Space World '97" Pokémon GS Beta and all the Beta Pokémon in it has made my hype levels shoot through the roof.
+The recent leaks of the "Space World" '97 and '99 ROMs and all the Beta Pokémon in it has made my hype levels shoot through the roof.
 Like, I remember learning about them back in the day, so it's nothing less than a straight-up dream come true to finally put actual faces to the names and confirm certain other facts (such as "Yoroidori" being a beta name for Skarmory).
-Now

 |#||Card Name||Card Type||Date Created|

 |1||???||Pokémon||June 23, 1999|

 |2||???||Pokémon||June 23, 1999|

 |7||???||Pokémon||July 9, 1999|

 |9||???||Pokémon||July 9, 1999|